8 Ways to Boost Your Mental HealthMarch 25, 2020 - Katie McCallum

 Social distancing will remain important throughout the COVID-19 pandemic, but social distancing doesn't have to mean being socially isolated.
 From phone calls to video chat and other digital tools, there are plenty of ways to stay connected with friends and loved ones during the pandemic.

 And this matters, since, like many mammals, humans are social creatures.
-Both the quality and quantity of our social relationships impact our mental health, so it's important to stay social.
+According to the CDC, both the quality and quantity of our social relationships impact our mental health, so it's important to stay social.

 Socializing can mean opening up to someone about a problem or issue, but it can also mean just being kind to others more in general.
 Placing your trust in others, as well as receiving trust from others, can improve your emotional well-being and build self-worth.
 Being kind to people, regardless of whether you know them or not, boosts happiness and can build self-esteem.